 The Company's 2014 Stock and Equity Incentive Option Plan, as amended (the "2014 Plan"), which allows for the granting of common stock awards, stock appreciation rights, and incentive and nonqualified stock options to purchase shares of the Company's common stock to designated employees, non-employee directors, and consultants and advisors, was the only equity compensation plan under which our securities may be issued as of December 31, 2020.
 In August 2015, the board approved an amendment to the 2014 Plan (the "2015 Plan Amendment").
 Among other things, the 2015 Plan Amendment updated the definition of "change of control" and provided for accelerated vesting of all awards granted under the plan in the event of a change of control of the Company.
 In December 2017, the board approved an amendment to the 2014 Plan that increased the number of shares of Common Stock authorized for issuance under the Plan to 1,652,942.
-In December 2018, the board approved an amendment to the 2014 Plan to 2014 Plan the 2014 Plan to 2014 Plan the 2014 Plan to 2014 Plan the 2014 Plan to 2014 Plan to 2014 Plan to 2014 Plan the 2014 Plan to 201
+In December 2018, the board approved an amendment to the 2014 Plan that increased the number of shares of common stock authorized for issuance under the Plan to 1,652,942.
+In December 2018, the board approved an amendment to the 2014 Plan that increased the number of shares of common stock authorized for issuance under the 2014 Plan to 2,652,942.
+In December 2019, the board approved an amendment to the 2014 Plan that increased the number of shares under the 2014 Plan to 5,152,942.
+This increase was ratified by shareholders at the March 6, 2020 annual meeting.
+In May 2021 shareholders approved an additional 2021 Equity Incentive Plan (the "2021 Plan") which allowed for the granting of 1,500,000 common shares.